Radiosurgery (album): Release and promotion

 The following week, the band announced via Twitter that they would be shooting a music video for the title track.
-The video was shot at the Linda Vista Hospital in Los Angeles with Meiert Avis on August 11 and premiered on September 14.
+The video was shot on August 11 at the Linda Vista Hospital in Los Angeles with Meiert Avis directing and Jeremy Alter producing.
+It premiered on September 14.
 Aside from other promotional work in the UK leading up to their appearances at the Reading and Leeds Festivals, Gilbert and Pundik performed an exclusive acoustic version of "Radiosurgery" for music webzine Alter The Press.
 Kerrang! magazine announced on August 31 that the band had released a short making-of video with footage of them in the studio recording the album.
 In the fortnight prior to the album's release, the band ran three exclusive "World Premieres" with the LA based KROQ Radio.
 Album tracks "Anthem for the Unwanted", "I'm Not the One", and "Dumped" were streamed daily on 20, 21, and September 22 respectively.
 On September 27 it was announced that another album track, "Summer Fling, Don't Mean a Thing" would be available for free download on iTunes.
 That same day, it was revealed that Radiosurgery was being streamed online in its entirety via Alternative Press.
 Fans had to complete a game similar to Operation in order to unlock each track.
 On October 4, the group appeared on The Daily Habit performing the album's title-track.
 "Anthem for the Unwanted" was released to alternative radio stations on November 22.
 On December 1, a music video was released for "Anthem for the Unwanted".
 The group went a short tour in Brazil with support from Four Year Strong during January 2012.
 The band played in Porto Alegre on January 10, later playing Curitiba and São Paulo, before closing in Rio de Janeiro on January 15.
 Shortly afterwards, the band co-headlined the 2012 Kerrang!
 Tour during February in the UK alongside Sum 41.
 Following an appearance at Musink festival, the band toured Australia with Taking Back Sunday and This Time Next Year in April.
 On May 23, the group revealed they were filming a music video for "Summer Fling, Don't Mean a Thing".
 On June 14, the video was released.